bjacobel/epstein/frontend/src/containers/About/about.md

 ## about

-This site provides a digitized, searchable record of the flight logs from Jeffrey Epstein's personal plane (sometimes killed the "Lolita Express").
+This site provides a digitized, searchable record of the flight logs from Jeffrey Epstein's personal plane (sometimes called the "Lolita Express").

 ### Where does the data come from?